 Angie’s List: Creating comfort zones in your home

-All rooms in your home are not created equal, some naturally stay warmer or cooler than others.
-A zoning system – the combination of a zone panel, thermostats and a series of dampers – can control the airflow to individual rooms and keep temperatures more even.
+Some rooms in your home stay warmer or cooler than others.
+A zoning system – the combination of a zone panel, thermostats and a series of dampers – can keep temperatures more even.

 “Say you’re asking for cooling upstairs, the dampers for downstairs will close and block off the cold air to downstairs and the air conditioner will come on and all your air will go upstairs,” says John Mills of Appel Heating and Air.

-“The optimal time for installing a zoning system is when the house is being built, so if you’re in the process of building, talk to your builder and see if it makes sense for your home,” says Angie Hicks, Angie’s List Founder.
+“The optimal time for installing a zoning system is when the house is being built, so if you’re in the process of building, talk to your builder and see if it makes sense for your home,” Angie’s List founder Angie Hicks says.

-Some people try their own zoning by closing registers where they don’t want the air, but that can really do more harm than good.
+Some people try to zone by closing registers in different rooms, but experts say that can do more harm than good.

-“We’ll see people close every register in the first floor to try to force more air upstairs, but that can make the air conditioner run too cold and freeze up,” continues Mills.
+“We’ll see people close every register in the first floor to try to force more air upstairs, but that can make the air conditioner run too cold and freeze up,” Mills says.